chientranthien/my-learning/grpc/README.md

 - Client side: load balancing, clients know the IPs address and make the call to servers directly.
 We can use this solution if we want to reduce latency for trusted clients
 - Server side load balancing: we can use a L3/L4/L7 load balancer.
 So it can reduce the complicated on client side, but it will increase latency
-- Lock-aside load balancing: client subcribe to the load balancer to know about the server IPs and if there is any updates.
+- Look-aside load balancing: client subcribe to the load balancer to know about the server IPs and if there is any updates.
 But clients will send the requests directly to servers

+### gRPC Client load balancing

+- you can archived that by create a DNS to load balance or can create a custom service resolver implmenetion in code